 “You can make more friends in two months by becoming interested in other people than you can in two years by trying to get other people interested in you.” - Dale Carnegie

-We’ve heard enough about the weather already (let’s put Winter 2017 behind us once and for all).
+We’ve heard enough about the weather already.
 It’s time to charter into new and unknown topics – into conversations that are memorable, intellectually stimulating, and unforgettable.
 So how exactly do you walk away from an interaction feeling like you’re the Oprah Winfrey or Jimmy Fallon of conversation?
 Try these tips to get started:

 Conversations are two-way, like a tennis match.
 They are about asking questions and about sharing information.
 Open up, and don’t just answer the question—elaborate a little, then ask a question back.
 After some good conversation, you should know something about the person and they should know something about you.
 If you don’t, you’ve either been interrogating the person (too many questions) or you’ve been talking all about yourself (which fails to impress).

 Drop the old “I hate small talk” adage.
 No, you don’t.
 Small talk is an essential part of a conversation, it’s how you break the ice and get comfortable in conversation.
 It’s the tasting spoon of gelato, to help you decide which flavour direction to take.
 It helps you find common ground and gives you clues and cues about the person you’re speaking to.
 Think current events, sports finals, the cool glasses frames/funky tie the other person is wearing, and what you do for work.